CPAN-Security/security.metacpan.org/docs/eu-cra-summary.md

 ### Manufacturers

-(Art 13 to Art 17, Art 18 for authorised representatives)

-* Manufacturers are obliged to _exercise due diligence when integrating components from third parties_, as laid out in **[Article 13(5)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=163)**
+Manufacturers are obliged to _exercise due diligence when integrating components from third parties_, as laid out in **[Article 13(5)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=163)**

 * …after the Manufacturer conducts a risk assessment, as laid out in [Article 13(2)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=161)
 * …in accordance with essential requirements laid out in [Annex I, Part I](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=297)
   * The product is designed and developed in a way that ensures appropriate levels cybersecurity
   * …made available on the market without any known exploitable vulnerabilities
   * …made with a secure by default configuration
-    * …made in such a way that security updates may be automatically applied within a an appropriate time frame
+  * …made in such a way that security updates may be automatically applied within an appropriate time frame
   * …and more.

-* Manufacturers must report on actively exploited vulnerabilities and severe incidents via an ENISA-run single reporting platform (as laid out in [Article 16](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=187))
+Manufacturers must report on actively exploited vulnerabilities and severe incidents via an ENISA-run single reporting platform (as laid out in [Article 16](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=187))

 * …in the way described in [Article 14](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=176)
   * …submit an early warning if actively exploited vulnerabilities within 24 hours of discovery
   * …submit all relevant details about the nature of the exploit, without delay and within 72 hours
-    * …submit a final report including avalable mitigations, within 14 days.
+  * …submit a final report including available mitigations, within 14 days.

-* Manufacturers are required to report discovered vulnerabilities in components to their maintainers, as laid out in [Article 13(6)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=164)
+Manufacturers are required to **report discovered vulnerabilities in components to their maintainers**, as laid out in [Article 13(6)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=164)

 * …in accordance with instructions laid out in [Annex I, part II](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=300).
-    * …identify and document the vulnerability, including by drawing up an SBOM covering at minimum the top-level dependencies
+  * …identify and document the vulnerability, including by drawing up an SBOM covering at minimum the top-level dependencies involved
-    * …provide without delay a security update that addresses the vulnerability
+  * …depending on risk posed, provide without delay a security update that addresses the vulnerability
-    * …apply regular tests of the security of the product
+  * …apply regular tests and reviews of the security of the product
+  * …publicly share information about the vulnerability, it's impact and relevance, and how to remediate it
+  * …publish and enforce a policy for coordinated vulnerability disclosure
+  * …facilitate information sharing about vulnerabilities in the product and the components it uses
+  * …provide mechanisms to securely distribute fixes in a timely manner
   * …

-* Manufacturers are to draw up the EU declaration of conformity in accordance with [Article 28](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=218) and affix the CE marking in accordance with [Article 30](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=220), as laid out in [Article 13(12)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=168))
+Manufacturers are to draw up the EU declaration of conformity in accordance with [Article 28](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=218) and affix the CE marking in accordance with [Article 30](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=220), as laid out in [Article 13(12)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=168))

 * …to indicate conformity prior to entering the market ([Article 30(3)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=220))
 * …and keep records for ten years, as laid out in [Article 23(2)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=207).

-* Manufacturers must provide a Software Bill of Materials (SBOM) upon request by authorities, as laid out in [Recital (78)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=86)
+Manufacturers must provide a Software Bill of Materials (SBOM) upon request by authorities, as laid out in [Recital (78)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=86)
 * …but no need for making these public.

+#### Authorised representatives of Manufacturers

+(Art 13 to Art 17, Art 18 for authorised representatives)

-* …Testing necessary, provide technical documentation, as laid out in [Article 13(6)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=164). ⚠️
+* …Testing necessary, provide technical documentation, as laid out in [Article 13(6)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=164). ⚠️  FIXME: (Dis)confirm this.
 * …Vulnerability management
 * …perform risk assessments
 * …Coordinated vulnerability disclosure (CVD) policy mandatory

 * …offer support for their products for at least 5 years, security updates for 10 years

+### Importers and Distributors

 ### Open Source Stewards

 * Open Source Stewards are obliged to
-  * …facilitate the Manufacturer's _due diligence_ obligation set out in [Article 13(5)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=163) ⚠️
+  * …facilitate the Manufacturer's _due diligence_ obligation set out in [Article 13(5)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=163) ⚠️  FIXME: (Dis)confirm this.
   * …provide a cybersecurity policy for voluntary reporting of vulnerabilities, as laid out in [Article 15](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=185)
-  * …cooperate with market surveillance authorities and provide documentation (FIXME)
+  * …cooperate with market surveillance authorities and provide documentation. ⚠️  FIXME: (Dis)confirm this.
   * …report on actively exploited vulnerabilities and severe incidents via an ENISA-run single reporting platform (as laid out in [Article 16](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=187)), in the way described in [Article 14](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=176).

-* FOSS Software may get a voluntary security attestation, as described in [Article 25](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=210)⚠️
+* FOSS Software may get a voluntary security attestation, as described in [Article 25](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=210) ⚠️  FIXME: (Dis)confirm this.
   * …using an EU Attestation program as laid out in [Recital (21)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=25)
     * …by requesting a certification from ENISA, as laid out in [Regulation (EU) 2019/881, Article (48)](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32019R0881#page=8)
     * …in such a way that this security attestation can be initiated or financed by not only FOSS projects, but also by others, including manufacturers, users, or public administrations.
     * …so this Attestation becomes a "proof of due diligence exercised"? ⚠️  FIXME: (Dis)confirm this.
   * …to facilitate Manufacturers' obligations to exercise due diligence when integrating components from third parties.

 #### Open questions